ProgramCrafter/salsa-iwj-otter/docs/build.rst

 Rust Nightly
 ````````````

-This is needed almost solely because Rocket needs it.
-Rocket is
+This was needed almost solely because Rocket needs it.
-the web framework I am using.
-The next version of Rocket (0.5.x),
-which is in development, will not need Nightly, but it will also be
-a serious compatibility break.
-The existing Rocket (0.4.x) will
-almost certainly never be ported to Stable Rust.
-When Rocket 0.5.x
-is out, porting Otter to it will go on my list - but it won't be
-trivial.
-Sorry.
+Hopefully we will compile on stable shortly.

 The many dependencies of Otter
 ``````````````````````````````

-These are partly because Rocket is a large piece of software with much functionality.
+These are partly because actix is a large piece of software with much functionality.
 But also because I favoured my own programming convenience and in some cases was experimenting with different approaches.
-In practice, it seems to me that once I'm using Rocket and WASM and resvg and so on, there is not that much to be gained by trying to prune the dependencies of the otter package itself.
+In practice, it seems to me that once I'm using Actix and WASM and resvg and so on, there is not that much to be gained by trying to prune the dependencies of the otter package itself.